Polka Dot Cactus Pleco (L097)

 Water Quality: Massive portions of highly proteinic food rapidly degrade chemical values.
 Trickle filter units or massive sumps, combined with 2 or 3 powerheads to simulate the Tapajós rapids, will keep this monster vital.

-Compatibility and Tankmates: Excellent abyssal cleaner in an ecosystem of large pelagic fish (Silver Dollars / Metynnis, large Cichlids).
+Compatibility and Cohabitation: Excellent abyssal cleaner in an ecosystem of large pelagic fish (Silver Dollars / Metynnis, large Cichlids).
 If paired with other plecos of its size or worse, with other Pseudacanthicus, mortality is almost guaranteed in cramped tanks.

-Aquarium Reproduction: A prodigy of rarity.
+Aquarium Breeding: A prodigy of rarity.
 Occurs in a bare tank, with single huge caves, triggered by the simulated hot season (28-29°C / 82-84°F) and strong current.
 The female is brutally beaten during mating.

 Risks and Diseases: Unscratchable fish, but sensitive to hole in the head (HITH) if the hygienic conditions of the aquarium decline (poor water changes and high nitrates).